 Harden your sandbox against VM detecting malware

 The next stop in the process is to harden up your Guest OS from vm-aware malware.
 Yes, this is a real thing.
 Some malware will actually detect it’s running in a sandbox, and perform differently, if at all.
-You can see for yourself by running this executable written by Alberto Ortega (@a0rtega).
 You’ll be able to see, most likely, a bunch of red ‘traced!’ items in the command window that appears on the Guest OS after uploading the sample.
 This is bad, and means that real malware will also detect you are trying to analyze it.
 No fun.

 Fear not though, for there is a .dll for that!
 With the Cuckoo community being what it is, and the open-source awesomeness that also comes along with it, there are all kinds of ways to expand your Cuckoo installation.
 Mark Doe(@mark_ed_doe) created this cuckoomon.dll patch to make the VM less detectable.
 For this, I copied the original cuckoomon.dll found in /path/to/cuckoo/analyzer/windows/dll/cuckoomon.dll to: original_cuckoomon.dll and then copied the new .dll into the same directory.
 Make sure you: